 - One justification for not using a cellphone was shown in an old campaign from the early 2000s by T-Mobile for their unlimited plan.
 This was before all companies even had unlimited plans, and had a set amount of "minutes" that you could talk on the phone for free.
 After that, you'd have to pay-per-minute.
 In these commercials, with Jamie Lee Curtis as the spokesperson, some sort of emergency would be presented and a group of people would argue over whether or not to risk wasting their minutes.
 This would make it a Justified Trope if the party in question isn't using their cellphone because they're out of minutes.

 - Many people are still using pay-per-minute plans, as they generally don't have contracts with high early termination fees and they can work out to be cheaper than unlimited plans if you don't make many phone calls.
-But even on a phone with no SIM card or any minutes, as long as it has power and a signal, you can dial 911 in the US or 112 in Europe (in some cases, both of those numbers work, with one redirecting to the other).
+But even on a phone with no SIM card or any minutes, as long as it has power and a signal, you can dial 911 in North America or 112 in Europe (in some cases, both of those numbers work, with one redirecting to the other), and even a locked phone is capable of making an "Emergency Call" to these numbers.

 Anime & Manga